seresistvanandras/MixEth/README.md

 # MixEth: efficient, trustless coin mixing service for Ethereum

-**Note**: this is a proof-of-concept implementation of the MixEth protocol.
+**Note:** this is a proof-of-concept implementation of the MixEth protocol.
 The protocol is also implemented in a state channel.
 Expect further improvements and soon more tests are going to be added.

+**Rinkeby POC deployment:** 0xece3820c8781374aa0f6a4868baf749c523d7f46.

+If you'd like to play with MixEth on Rinkeby, you can do so at the address above or just click [here](https://rinkeby.etherscan.io/address/0xece3820c8781374aa0f6a4868baf749c523d7f46).

 ## Introduction
 The basic idea is that unlike previous proposals ([Möbius](https://eprint.iacr.org/2017/881.pdf) and [Miximus](https://github.com/barryWhiteHat/miximus) by [barryWhiteHat](https://github.com/barryWhiteHat)) which used linkable ring signatures and zkSNARKS respectively for coin mixing, we propose using verifiable shuffles.
 Möbius supports only small anonymity sets (max 25 participants) and withdrawal transactions are frontrunnable in their implementation, meaning that anyone could steal funds from the Möbius mixer.
 On the other hand Miximus would require a trusted setup for the zkSNARK proving-key generation, however this could be somewhat alleviated by deploying a multi-party computation, which is not quite ideal.